daniel-beet/acme.sh.wiki-clone/How-to-run-on-OpenWRT.md

 `opkg install curl ca-certificates uhttpd-mod-tls`

+On LEDE 17.01.2 you will need

+`opkg install curl ca-certificates ca-bundle luci-ssl`

 ### Step 2: Configure Web Server
 Here we'll tell uhttpd to listen for https traffic and add two firewall rules to let that traffic through.